kovidgoyal/calibre/manual/diff.rst

 also change the number of lines of context shown around differences via the :guilabel:`Options` button.

-You can search for any text in the differences via the search bar at the bottom.
+You can search for any text in the differences via the Search bar at the bottom.
 You will need to specify which panel to search, the :guilabel:`Left` or the :guilabel:`Right`.